StevenClontz/prof.clontz.org/classes/2020/01/ma490/index.md

 ## Midterm and Final Exam

-As stated above, the midterm and final exam will be comprehensive, with the opportunity to Master any previously Unmastered topics.
+Unmastered topics will be quizzed again on the midterm and final;
-Some topics may appear for the first time on these exams, rather than on an individual quiz.
+students that Mastered the topic previously may skip those sections.

 ## Academic Honesty

 Academic Honesty is defined in
 [USA's Student Academic Conduct Policy][usa-academic-conduct].
 Any student who is caught
-cheating will permanently forfeit all credit earned for the relevant area of the course (Discussions, Presentations, Content Mastery, Proofs, or the Final Exam) as well as be deducted one letter grade.
+cheating will lose all mastery credit earned during the semester, and must take all future assessments in the instructor's office.
 In addition, the incident will be reported to the university.

 A second instance of academic dishonesty will immediately